The Astroger Webpages

 For the answer, click on this link: Tautochrone_Balls.avi.
 The answer may not be what you expect!

-(The video has been tested with Microsoft's Windows Media Player and Apple's QuickTime.)
+(The video has been tested with Microsoft's Windows Media Player.)

-The Mathcad 15 worksheet is available for download from the August 2010 issue of PTC Express.
-If you do not have Mathcad 15, you can view the Tautochrone Balls worksheet as a PDF file by clicking on Tautochrone_Balls.pdf.
+The Mathcad 15 worksheet was available for download from the August 2010 issue of PTC Express.
+You can now view the Tautochrone Balls worksheet as a PDF file by clicking on Tautochrone_Balls.pdf.

 Back to Top